English

 • National Health Service (NHS).
 Fever in children.

 • Mayo Clinic.
-Fever in children overview.
+Fever in children (Symptom Checker).

 β οΈ Medical Disclaimer